-Laser Therapy, or “photobiomodulation”, is the use of specific wavelengths of light (red and near-infrared) to create therapeutic effects.
-These effects include:
+Laser therapy, or “photobiomodulation”, is the use of specific wavelengths of light (red and near-infrared) to create therapeutic effects, including:

 - Faster recovery from nerve damage

-- Increases circulation (drawing water, Oxygen & nutrients to the affected tissue)
+- Improved circulation (draws water, oxygen & nutrients to the affected tissue)

-Laser Therapy has been widely utilized in Europe by physical therapists, nurses and doctors as far back as the 1970’s.
-Now, after FDA clearance in 2002, Laser Therapy is being used extensively in the United States.
+Laser therapy has been widely utilized in Europe by physical therapists, nurses and doctors as far back as the 1970s.
+Since being cleared by the U.S. Food & Drug Administration in 2002, laser therapy is used extensively in the U.S. as well.

 Cellular Effects of Laser Therapy

-During Laser Therapy the infrared laser light interacts with tissues at the cellular level, and metabolic activity increases within the cell, improving the transport of nutrients across the cell membrane.
+During laser therapy, infrared laser light interacts with tissues at the cellular level and metabolic activity increases within the cell, improving the transport of nutrients across the cell membrane.
 This initiates the increased production of cellular energy (ATP) that leads to a cascade of beneficial effects, increasing cellular function and health.